mattiepops/calculator/README.md

 ## Problems encountered:

 I had so much trouble understanding what I need to do initially.
 I did not know where or how to begin, and I still don't fully understand how to structure and read JS code.
 A lot of functions and statements that I coded, I would not have in a million years known had to do at the beginning of this exercise, and I still don't think I can reproduce it fully by myself if I had to do it again.

+One technical problem that I have not managed to resolve, is to get the brackets to function.
+After a lot of confusion trying to fix this problem, I left them as they were... :sob: :expressionless:

+### Conclusion
+_____

+In the end, I powered through and managed to create a functional calculator!

+Thank you for reading this readme and giving me feedback on the project :punch: